EU Faces Divisions Over How to Cut Energy Prices

 Instead, those governments say the EU should focus on expanding renewable energy, strengthening electricity grids and reducing dependence on imported fuels to bring prices down over time.

-Italy has taken a different approach.
-Prime Minister Giorgia Meloni has called for changes to the European Union Emissions Trading System, arguing that the bloc’s carbon market has become an increasing burden on businesses.
+Italy has taken a more critical stance on the bloc’s carbon pricing system.
+Prime Minister Giorgia Meloni has called for changes to the European Union Emissions Trading System, arguing that the EU’s carbon market is increasingly adding to energy costs for businesses and industry.

 Speaking after approving a national decree aimed at cutting energy bills, Meloni said Italy wants to separate the cost of carbon allowances from the price of renewable electricity such as hydro and solar power.
-She described the move as a “courageous structural choice” designed to improve the competitiveness of European industry, though it would require approval from the European Union.
+She described the proposal as a “courageous structural choice” designed to improve the competitiveness of European industry, although it would require approval at EU level.

-The debate highlights the complex challenge facing the EU as it tries to balance climate targets, energy security and industrial competitiveness while keeping power affordable for households and businesses.
+The debate highlights the complex challenge facing the EU as it tries to balance climate targets, energy security and industrial competitiveness while keeping electricity affordable for households and businesses.